-Public and private media are independent from government influence; their independence is institution- ally protected and fully respected by the incumbent government.
-The incumbent government largely respects the independence of media.
+Public and private media are independent from government influence; their independence is institutionally protected and fully respected by the incumbent government.
+10 9 The incumbent government largely respects the independence of media.
 However, there are occasional attempts to exert influence.
-8 7 6 The incumbent government seeks to ensure its political objectives indirectly by influencing the personnel policies, organizational framework or financial resources of public media, and/or the licensing regime/ market access for private media.
-5 4 3 Major media outlets are frequently influenced by the incumbent government promoting its partisan political objectives.
+7 The incumbent government seeks to ensure its political objectives indirectly by influencing the personnel policies, organizational framework or financial resources of public media, and/or the licensing regime/market access for private media. policies, organizational framework or financial resources of public media, and/or the licensing regime/ 5 [4 [3 [4 Major media outlets are frequently influenced by the incumbent government promoting its partisan political objectives.
 To ensure pro-government media reporting, governmental actors exert direct political pressure and violate existing rules of media regulation or change them to benefit their interests.
-2 🗌 1 🗌